Frequently Asked Questions

 Q. How did NYC Crit Club start?

 Hilary Doyle founded NYC Crit Club classes in it's current form in Summer of 2017.
 NYC Crit Club was originally inspired by a crit club Doyle started in NY in 2013-2015 which included artists: Katie Bell, Claudia Bitran, Kimo Nelson, Karen Lederer, Corydon Cowansage, Loie Hollowell, Tamara Johnson, Rachel Klinghoffer Rita Deluc and others.
 In Fall 2017 Catherine Haggarty joined and helped build more classes per week.
-Now starting it's second year NYC Crit Club has had over 70 participants.
+Now starting it's second year NYC Crit Club has had over 70 participants each semester!

 Q. Who is eligible for classes?

 This is a critique course for serious visual artists over 21 years of age.
 Participants currently range in age from 22 to 60 years old.
 Many participants have received a BFA or MFA's prior to attending the class.
 It is recommended that applicants have completed at least an undergraduate degree in art or have a body of work equivalent to a degree in art.
 All participants must be open to the critique process, as that is the foundation of the process.
 Participants do not require a studio.

 Galleries and artist studios mainly.